Custom Database Connection Anatomy Best Practices

 Action scripts can be implemented as anonymous functions; however, anonymous functions make it hard to debug when it comes to interpreting the call-stack generated as a result of any exceptional error conditions.
 For convenience, we recommend providing a function name for each action script and have supplied some recommended names.

 In a legacy authentication scenario, no new user record is created; the user remains in the legacy identity store and Auth0 uses the identity it contains when authenticating the user.
+Custom database connections are also used outside of the Universal Login workflow.
+For example, a connection's

 During automatic migration, Auth0 creates a new user in an identity store (database) managed by Auth0.
 Auth0 uses the identity in the Auth0-managed identity store when authenticating the user.
 For this to occur, Auth0 first requires the user be authenticated against the legacy identity store and only if this succeeds will the new user be created in the Auth0 managed database.
 Auth0 creates the new user using the same id and password that were supplied during authentication.